mjheitland/tfeksebs/README.md

 - deploy an EKS cluster with worker nodes
 - run the Docker container in a Kubernetes pod within EKS
 - test the web server
+- use EBS as pod storage
+- use EFS as pod storage (share volume btw two pods)

 ## Pre-requisites